Krishnatripathi09/Node-Learnings-Advanced/ReadMe.md

 ```
 Here as we have added multiple Route Hanlder functions inside a single Route but when we will hit the "/user" path then the response of just
 1st Route handler will be returned to client it will not go to the next Route Handlers as we do not have passed the parameter __next__ inside our function.
-So to make our Route handler to go for the next function if we do not provide any response in the first function we have to sepcify one more
+So to make our Route handler to go for the next function if we do not provide any response in the first function we have to specify one more
 parameter __next__ inside our function and then we have to use that parameter inside our function

 for eg: